ecofriendly homestead

 Mix the food and green material in with the bedding so that it is covered by the brown material.
 If you notice that the bin starts to stink, add in more bedding and wait a while before adding in more greens (source).

-3. the best worms for vermicomposing:
+3. The best worms for vermicomposing:

 Red Wiggler, or Eisenia fetida is the worm that is most frequently recommended for vermicomposting. is able to reproduce quite quickly, and is prized for its ability to create vermicompost from food, garden, and agricultural waste (source).